The Ultimate Guide to Knoxville Summer Fun

 - Spend a day giving back to the wonderful community you live in.

 - There are tons of putt-putt options just across the way in Pigeon Forge, but if you want to stay close, play a round at Sir Gooney’s or Putt-Putt Golf & Games.

 - Take some beautiful family photos at UT Gardens.

 Knoxville Summer Eats

 - What would summer be without ice cream?
 Start the season off right with some of the best in town, whether it’s Cruze Farm Ice Cream, Phoenix Pharmacy & Soda Fountain, or Kilwins.
 Use our Knoxville Moms guide to pick your perfect ice cream spot!

 - Shaved ice, the perfect summertime treat.
 Find some at Pelican’s Snoballs or SnoBiz in Lenoir City.

-- Once they reopen, enjoy dining at the amazing food truck parks here in Knoxville: Central Filling Station or Southside Garage!
+- Enjoy dining at one of the amazing food truck events in the Knoxville area!
+The Chef’s Workshop puts on the events across East Tennessee.
 Food trucks = plenty of food options for the little ones!